Not currently registered in WA

 1. Do I have a teaching qualification that will meet TRBWA registration requirements?

 If you are unsure as to whether your teaching qualification meets requirements, you may submit a Request for Qualifications Advice prior to making an application for registration.
-You will need to complete a Request for Qualification advice and pay the appropriate, non-refundable fee.
+You will need to complete the online form Request for Qualification advice and pay the appropriate, non-refundable fee.
 Current application fees can be found in the Schedule of Fees.

 2. What is an academic transcript and how do I get one?